Lingadevaru/TextEditor/README.md

 Text Editor Android Application.

-Kotlin is used to build the project
+Kotlin is used to build the project<br />
 User can write text and can perform following functions on the text:
 1. Bold
 2. Italic